On this page

 - Approximately 47% of infant deaths had a birthweight of less than 1000 g, and approximately 20% weighed 500–999 g at birth.

 Sudden unexpected death in infancy (SUDI)

-- There were 48 sudden unexpected death in infancy (SUDI) deaths in 2017, including 28 sudden infant death syndrome (SIDS) deaths.
-The SUDI deaths included 28 males and 20 females.
+- There were 38 sudden unexpected death in infancy (SUDI) deaths in 2018, including 24 sudden infant death syndrome (SIDS) deaths.
+The SUDI deaths included 20 males and 18 females.

-- In the five-year period 2013–2017, SUDI rates for babies in the Māori and Pacific peoples ethnic groups were significantly higher than the rates for babies in the Asian and European or Other ethnic groups were significantly lower than the total rate.
+- SUDI rates for babies in the Māori and Pacific peoples ethnic groups were significantly higher than the total rate for babies in all ethnic groups, while SUDI rates for babies in the Asian and European or Other ethnic groups were significantly lower than the total rate.

 This dataset is a continuation of the Fetal and Infant Deaths series.

-At the time the data was extracted there were 11 infant deaths awaiting coroners' findings.
+At the time the data was extracted there were 14 infant deaths awaiting coroners' findings.
 These deaths may be assigned a provisional code based on limited information available at the time, while deaths with no known cause awaiting coroners’ findings are coded to R99, ‘Other ill-defined and unspecified causes of mortality’, or X59, ‘Exposure to unspecified factor’.
 Deaths for which a cause is still to be determined or confirmed will be updated in the next edition of Fetal and Infant Deaths as the coroners complete their findings.

 This web tool presents data to the latest year for which data is available for publication.
 We have quality checked the collection, extraction, and reporting of the data presented here.
 However, errors can occur.
 Please contact us through the Data Services team at the Ministry of Health if you have any concerns regarding any of the data or analyses presented here.
 The Ministry of Health makes no warranty, expressed or implied, nor assumes legal liability or responsibility for the accuracy, correctness or use of the information or data in this tool.